datatorch/documentation/docs/agents/pipelines.md

 pipeline file and triggered the pipeline, you will see the build logs, tests results, artifacts, and statuses for each step of your pipeline.

+## Use cases

+Pipelines are extremely useful for running repetitive tasks that can be automated.

 ## Creating a pipeline

 1. On DataTorch, navigate to the main page of the project.